arjunkhode/React-Notes/readme.md

 We first have `Package.json` which defines all the dependencies of react.

-We can `npm install` the package.json file to install all the other necessary components for react.
+We can `npm install` the package.json file to install all the necessary components for react.

 For react apps, we need index.html as usual, it is placed in the `public` folder.